-January 12, 2026, is the 12th day of the year, with 353 days remaining until the end of the year.
-Falling on a Monday in the 3rd week, this date features 13 national and international day observances, celebrating creativity, connection, and perseverance.
-Here’s a look at each of the celebrations.
+January 12, 2026, is the 12th day of the year, with 353 days remaining until the end of the year, and it falls on a Monday in the third week of the year.

-🧼 Discover 30+ national days dedicated to cleaning and organization!
+🧼 See also 30+ national days dedicated to cleaning and organization!
 Perfect for tackling chores and bringing order to your space. 🧹✨

 🎯✨ January is packed with national days that encourage sticking to New Year’s resolutions!
 From Commitment Day on January 1st to Motivation and Inspiration Day on January 2nd, and National Can-Do Day on January 3rd, these days keep the momentum going.
 There’s also Quitter’s Day (second Friday in January), No Longer New Year’s Day on January 11, and now Stick to Your New Year’s Resolution Day on January 12—offering plenty of reminders to stay motivated and on track.